julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, December 23, 2024.
+Tuesday, December 24, 2024.
 Quote of the day:

-> "There is no failure except in no longer trying." - Elbert Hubbard
+> "What we achieve inwardly will change outer reality." - Plutarch